Foundation Models for Zero-Shot Segmentation of Scientific Images without AI-Ready Data: Foundation Model for Segmentation

 Zenesis employs a transformer-based GroundingDINO encoder to project text prompts and image inputs into a shared embedding space.
 Cross-modal attention then computes relevance scores between text tokens (queries) and image patch embeddings (keys and values) as follows:

+where Q, K, and V represent query, key, and value matrices derived from the text and image embeddings.
 High-confidence regions are output as bounding boxes, controlled by box and text thresholds, allowing natural language guidance of object localization.

 SAM receives GroundingDINO-derived bounding boxes as input and applies its segmentation head to generate fine-grained masks.
 By considering multi-scale prompts (boxes), SAM produces stable, pixel-level segmentation, which are overlaid onto the original image for user interpretation.
 To address bounding-box outliers, especially in volumetric sequences, Zenesis implements an interactive correction mechanism: \begin{enumerate}[nosep] \item Rectify Segmentation: \textbf{Human-in-the-loop} based adjustment of bounding boxes(Fig.~\ref{boxes}) allows users to generate random boxes (with criteria such as length or width equal to the image size) and select the nearest segmentation area of interest, providing a weakly supervised way to correct automated detections. \item Automated Heuristic Refinement: For multi-slice volumes, the system computes mean width/height across a fallback window of adjacent slices.
-Boxes exceeding a height or width factor are replaced(Fig.~\ref{correct}) by the average box of previous slices, ensuring temporal consistency and mitigating artifacts due to sudden changes in appearance or GroundingDINO failures. \end{enumerate}
+Boxes exceeding a height or width factor are replaced (Fig.~\ref{correct}) by the average box of previous slices, ensuring temporal consistency and mitigating artifacts due to sudden changes in appearance or GroundingDINO failures. \end{enumerate}

-Additionally, Zenesis offers another feature \textbf{Further Segment(Fig.~\ref{segm_example})}, which enables users to further inspect selected segments, allowing for hierarchical segmentation by triggering GroundingDINO and SAM on subregions for more detailed analysis.
+Additionally, Zenesis offers another feature \textbf{Further Segment (Fig.~\ref{segm_example})}, which enables users to further inspect selected segments, allowing for hierarchical segmentation by triggering GroundingDINO and SAM on subregions for more detailed analysis.

+Zenesis is a web-based platform that supports natural language-guided segmentation and refinement, allowing users to perform advanced scientific image analysis without needing ML or code programming expertise.
+Its interactive features—including random box-based mask refinement, volume-aware heuristics, and prompt-driven segmentation are accessible through an intuitive UI, making it suitable for both domain experts and non-technical users.
+Additionally, its built-in evaluation mode allows rapid feedback from limited labeled data, streamlining integration into downstream AI pipelines.